nabilakuy/nabilakuy/README.md

 - 👋 Hi, I’m @nabilakuy
 - 👀 I’m interested in learning foreign language
 - 🌱 I’m currently learning korean languange
-- 📫 You guys can reach me on my instagram : @nabila.n.a
+- 📫 You guys can reach me on :
+-   instagram : @nabila.n.a
+-   email     : nabilanoorafifah91@gmail.com

 <!---
 nabilakuy/nabilakuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.